arduino/help-center-content/content/Custom/Hubs/Cloud-Support.md

     <img src="https://content.arduino.cc/assets/hc-triggers.svg">
     <p class="info-title">Triggers</p>
     <p>
-      Triggers react to certain conditions inside your IoT Cloud Thing, such as a boolean being true, or a string being assigned a value.
+      Triggers react to certain conditions inside your Thing, such as a boolean being true, or a string being assigned a value.
     </p>
     <a class="link-chevron-right" href="https://docs.arduino.cc/arduino-cloud/features/triggers">Learn how to use triggers</a>